Tony Parker: LDLC ASVEL

-In 2009, Parker bought a 20 percent stake in the French basketball club ASVEL, located in Lyon, and held the ceremonial title of Vice President of Basketball Operations.
-During the 2011 NBA lockout, Parker signed to play for ASVEL, for the French League's minimum wage, until the lockout ended.
-In 2014, Parker became the majority shareholder of the club, and is now the president of the team.
+In 2009, Parker bought a 20 percent stake in the French basketball club LDLC ASVEL, located in Lyon, and held the ceremonial title of vice president of basketball operations.
+During the 2011 NBA lockout, Parker signed to play for ASVEL for the French League's minimum wage until the lockout ended.
+In 2014, Parker became the majority shareholder and president of the team.

-In September 2015, Parker announced the launch of his own basketball academy in the city of Lyon.
-On 12 July 2016, he and his business partners published the plans for the construction of a new arena in Villeurbanne, which will become ASVEL's new home court.
+On 12 July 2016, Parker and his business partners published plans for the construction of a new arena in Villeurbanne, which was slated to become LDLC ASVEL's new home court.
+In 2017, Nicholas Batum, another NBA player and longtime teammate of Parker on the French national team, joined ASVEL as Director of Basketball Operations.